SnapRoute/dockerLab/labs/lab1/lab1.md

 ### Introduction to the API

-FlexSwitch comes with a RestFul API that can be used for configuration, state querying and troubleshooting of protocols and system daemons.
+FlexSwitch comes with a RestFul API that can be used for configuration, state querying, and troubleshooting of protocols and system daemons.

-The table below maps out standard REST operations to the corresponding HTTP method.
+The table below maps standard REST operations to the corresponding HTTP method.

 | Operation   | HTTP Method |